-In general, only using radar detector is usually allowed.
-On the other hand, using a radar jammer is strictly forbidden.
+Using the radar detector is allowed, but using a radar jammer is strictly forbidden.
 Most drivers use both devices, due to the fact they are more effective when used together.
-You should know that radar jammers has a certain effect on police equipment and on air traffic control (on radars air companies use).
-This means that they work on completely different way than radar detectors.
+You should know that radar jammer has a certain effect on law enforcement equipment and on air traffic control (on radars air companies use).
+This means that they work in a completely different way than radar detectors.

-Jammers are usually installed as hidden devices, so cops cannot see them.
-However, they will notice that they cannot determine your current speed!
-As a result, you will be checked for these devices.
-And if caught using radar jammers, you’ll likely end up with an expensive fine and also confiscation.
+As for jammers, they are usually installed as hidden devices so cops can’t see them.
+However, they will notice that they cannot determine your current speed.
+And as a result, you will be checked for these devices.
+If you’re caught using radar jammers, you’ll likely end up with an expensive fine and also confiscation of the device.

-Radar jammers are forbidden in all states and unlawful under the federal law.
-Using radar jammers will result in an expensive fine and also confiscation.
-However, laser jammers are not prohibited.
+Radar jammers and laser jammers are forbidden in all states and unlawful under the federal law.

-For specific radar detector laws, there are 41 states that allow their use, while ten states have state laws banning laser jammers: Texas, Utah, Virginia, Oklahoma, South Carolina, Minnesota, California, Illinois, Colorado and Tennessee.
-Radar detectors are actually legal in those states excluding Virginia.
+Radar detectors are legal in those states, excluding Virginia.
 Radar detectors are also prohibited for big trucks in some states like Illinois and New York.